Pulling a boat up to a dock is not the most exciting part of boating. Move too fast, and you might crash. Move too slow, and you lose control.

 Fenders are must-have boat accessories as they can save you hundreds of dollars on boat damage.
 Your boat should be rigged on both sides with at least two to three fenders, a bowline, a spring line, and a stern line.

 The fenders should be placed where they will help the most.
-Usually, they should be hanging right above the waterline and not touching the water at all.
-When they are correctly placed, they will ensure smooth landing alongside the dock.
+Usually, they should hang right above the waterline and not touch the water.
+When correctly set, they will ensure a smooth landing alongside the dock.

 Don’t Forget a Bowline